tabokie/tabokie.github.io/_subtopics/lifestyle.md

 **1.5 My workflow**

-1.51 Daily schedule

-1.511 8:30AM wake up and leetcode for 30 minutes
+1.51 Work day time table

+Schedule A: I wake up at 9, go to work at 12:30, office hour from 13:30 to 21:30, get home at 22:30 and go to bed at 1 (hopefully fall asleep at 1:30).

+Schedule B: I wake up at 8:30, go to work at 9:30, come home at 7, and go to bed at 0:30.

-1.512 9:30PM learn French on Sofa for 30 minutes
+I learn French on sofa at 21:30 for 30 min, and scratch some algorithm at 8:30 for 30 min.

-1.513 0:00AM read poem on Bed for 30 minutes

-1.514 0:30AM meditate for 30 minutes and go to sleep

 1.52 Tasking

 1.521 Monthly role, weekly project

-1.522 One browser for private work, one browser for company work, one browser for relaxation

-1.523 Keep a worklog
+1.522 Keep a worklog, as a task queue and external memory set

 ## 2 Money